 This Biomedical Data Science Innovation Lab intended to bring together expertise from the mathematical, statistical, basic science, and clinical biomedical fields, to address interdisciplinary topics in biomedical data science critical to how AI is implemented in clinical decision making.
 Members of the NIH-NCATS community are important contributors to these conversations.

-The 2021-2022 Biomedical Data Science Innovation Lab seeks to highlight the challenges of ethically working with datatypes in support of AI systems and how AI might be made ethical against best practice recommendations.
-It is anticipated that inter-disciplinary collaborations formed during the Biomedical Data Science Innovation Lab will result in new peer-reviewed publications or NIH/NSF grant proposals to further develop, refine, and test hypotheses and develop original research project ideas.
+The 2021-2022 Biomedical Data Science Innovation Lab sought to highlight the challenges of ethically working with datatypes in support of AI systems and how AI might be made ethical against best practice recommendations.
+Inter-disciplinary collaborations that formed during the Biomedical Data Science Innovation Lab could result in new peer-reviewed publications or NIH/NSF grant proposals to further develop, refine, and test hypotheses and develop original research project ideas.